QwertyJack/hellofabric/basic-network/README.md

 * Run `./generate.sh` if new channel is added.
 * To (re-)start the network, run `./restart.sh`;
   you may restart it every time when adding new chaincode or channel is reconfigured.
-* You may want to upgrade the chaincode without restarting the network:
+* Once chaincode is **installed successully**, you may want to upgrade the chaincode without restarting the network:

 ```bash
 ./upgrade.sh <chaincode_name> <version>